Skip to content

 Tracking progress with blocking calls

 Even when using the blocking API, you can track what happens inside the environment through Wetlands' logging system.
-The environment's stdout is captured in real time and routed through Python's logging module, so print() statements in remote code appear as log messages that you can filter, redirect, or display in a GUI.
+Environment output is captured in real time and routed through Python's logging module as progress logs, so print() statements in remote code appear as log messages that you can filter, redirect, or display in a GUI.
+When split console logging is enabled, routine progress appears on stdout and warnings/errors appear on stderr.
 See Logging for details.

 Function arguments must be serializable